 Double rooms from £373.92 ($454), including tax at 19.5 per cent.

 Condesa DF lives for the weekend.
 Mexico City’s movers, shakers and taste-makers flock to its bar on Friday and Saturday nights to enjoy the hotel’s cocktail wizardry and unflagging party spirit.

-Spa with hammam, cinema, dance floor, library, DVD/CD selection, free Wifi throughout, free valet parking.
-In rooms: flatscreen TV, CD/DVD player, preloaded iPod sound system, Malin+Goetz toiletries.
+Library, free Wifi throughout, free valet parking.
+In rooms: flatscreen TV, preloaded iPod sound system, Malin+Goetz toiletries.

 The views from Corner Suite 03.02 make it our top choice, but the gorgeous stone-clad wet rooms and huge shower roses in the Balcony and Patio rooms make both tempting options too.
 If you can, go for a room with outside space – the serene and leafy setting is a rarity in Mexico City, it’d be a shame to waste it.